openshift/enhancements/enhancements/installer/cluster-api-based-installations.md

   Installer-->>-Operator: FIN
 ```

+##### Error handling

 In the case of an error in the final step, the Installer will bubble up resources with non-expected statuses.
+The installer binary will collect and save all logs from all controllers used during the day zero operations, including Cluster API and its infrastructure providers.

+##### Credentials management

+The local control plane and Cluster API controllers share similar requirements regarding credentials when compared to Terraform.
+The installer validates and inject the required credentials from the user environments, cloud infrastructure providers can opt to pass credentials from the environment or install config in well-known Secret objects, or use the inherited environment available.

 #### Variation and form factor considerations [optional]